 Synchronize Files Preserving Remote Ownership and Permissions with rsync

-When managing files across different servers, maintaining consistency between local and remote directories is crucial.
-One powerful tool that simplifies this task is rsync.
-However, there are scenarios where you might want to sync files from your local system to a remote server while ensuring the remote ownership and permissions remain unchanged.
-This blog post will guide you through using rsync to achieve this goal.
+When managing files across different servers, you sometimes want to sync content from your local system to a remote server while leaving the remote ownership and permissions untouched.
+This guide walks you through using rsync to achieve exactly that.

 Basic rsync Usage